Mithilesh8144/RL--lunar-lander-/README.md

 # RL--lunar-lander-
 Code for the lander experiment.
-Implementation of a DQN on the LUNAR LANDER ENVIRONMENT.
+Implementation of a DQN on the LUNAR LANDER ENVIRONMENT

-Experiments conducted with different hyperparameters
+Experiments conducted with different hyperparameters such as:
+-DISCOUNT FACTOR
+-LEARNING RATE
+-EXPLORATION RATE
+-SIZE OF NEURAL NETWORK